 At Dubai Safari Park, the wildlife encounters are split into different zones as per the animal’s natural habitat and country of origin.
 The park also has various animal encounter experiences and live shows to enjoy.
 The main highlights of Dubai Safari Park are:

-- Asian Village: Capturing the wilderness ambience of Asian forests, this section showcases exotic animals found in Asia such as Asiatic wild bear, gibbons, and Southern Cassowary.
+- Asian Village: Capturing the wilderness ambiance of Asian forests, this section showcases exotic animals found in Asia such as Asiatic wild bears, gibbons, and Southern Cassowary.

 - African Village: Spot the mighty beasts of Africa such as the African Elephant, Cheetah, White Lion, and indigenous mammals and birds such as Impala, Ring-tailed Lemur, Pygmy hippo, and Long-tailed glossy starling to name a few at this African-influenced wilderness landscape.

-- Arabian Desert Safari: Your one-stop destination to view a mish-mash of Arabian Peninsula’s fascinating wildlife such as Arabian wolf, Arabian Oryx, gazelles, and Addax.
+- Arabian Desert Safari: Your one-stop destination to view a mish-mash of the Arabian Peninsula’s fascinating wildlife such as the Arabian wolf, Arabian Oryx, gazelles, and Addax.

 - The Grand Aviary: Explore the world of exotic birds at Grand Aviary.
-Here’s where you come across the fluttery and colourful feathery friends.
-The Grand Aviary is a paradise for bird-lovers who can spot a medley of colourful birds such as the Red-billed Toucan, Australian Cockatiel, and many more species of birds.
+Here’s where you come across the fluttery and colorful feathery friends.
+The Grand Aviary is a paradise for bird-lovers who can spot a medley of colorful birds such as the Red-billed Toucan, Australian Cockatiel, and many more species of birds.